Near Elkton in Cecil County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Historical Society.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars.
+In addition, it is included in the Maryland Historical Trust series list.

 Location.
 39° 34.402′ N, 75° 48.965′ W. Marker is near Elkton, Maryland, in Cecil County.
-Marker is at the intersection of Augustine Herman Highway (Maryland Route 213) and Lewis Shore Road, on the right when traveling south on Augustine Herman Highway.
+It is at the intersection of Augustine Herman Highway (Maryland Route 213) and Lewis Shore Road, on the right when traveling south on Augustine Herman Highway.
 Touch for map.
 Marker is in this post office area: Elkton MD 21921, United States of America.
 Touch for directions.

 Regarding New Castle and Frenchtown Railroad.
 An original train station can be seen in New Castle, Delaware in the town park.